10 Types of Data Analytics Charts + Data Visualization Examples

 There are two different types of funnel charts:

 • Vertical Funnel Chart: This chart type displays data in a vertical direction, starting from the top and narrowing down to the bottom.
-Ideal for illustrating a process that has consequential steps, it’s especially handy for visualizing sales or conversion processes where you start with a large initial group that gradually dwindles down to a final result.
+It is ideal for illustrating a process that has consequential steps and is especially handy for visualizing sales or conversion processes where you start with a large initial group that gradually dwindles to a final result.

 • Horizontal Funnel Chart: Quite similar to its vertical counterpart but displayed horizontally, this chart is perfect for scenarios where horizontal space is more than vertical, like presentations and infographics.
 It offers the same functionality of illustrating processes with sequential steps, often used for depicting pathways such as website visitor paths, till the user reaches the final action point.